cherealnice/RealSynth/README.md

 * Download this repository
 * yarn
 * yarn start
-* Open localhost:1234 in browser
+* Open localhost in your browser
 * Jam out on some funky tunes!